Skip to content

 U.S. National Debt:

-Dating violence is a horrendous epidemic in this country – where one in every three teenagers reports experiencing physical or emotional abuse in a relationship.
+Dating violence is a horrendous epidemic in this country – where one in every three women and one in six men experience some form of dating violence in their lives.
 This issue continues to remain personal to me, as I have seen firsthand the terrible impact domestic violence can have on victims in Idaho.

-Together, we can work to develop policies and efforts that support prevention by promoting healthy relationships, responding to dating abuse, and reaching out through creative and effective social marketing campaigns.
-Everyone can help make a difference in combating the domestic violence that tears so many families and communities apart.
+Together, we can work to develop policies and efforts that support prevention by promoting healthy relationships and responding to dating abuse.

 Recent News